utiasASRL/vtr3/README.md

 ## Launch VTR3

 We use [tmux](https://github.com/tmux/tmux/wiki) and [tmuxp](https://github.com/tmux-python/tmuxp) to launch and run VTR3.
+They are useful tools that allow multiple terminal sessions to be launched and accessed simultaneously in a single window.

 ### Offline Mode

-Assuming you have some datasets collected or downloaded.
+Assuming you have some datasets collected or downloaded from above.

 #### Stereo SURF-Feature-Based T&R

+TODO

 Run the following command to launch the system